nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Parser Component
 ![Parser Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/ParserComponent.drawio.png)
 <br>
-The `Parser` component consists of the `Parser` class, `ParserUtils` class as well as the `ParserErrors` class.<br>
+The `Parser` component consists of the `Parser` class, `ParserUtils` class, `ParserErrors` class as well as the `CommandParser` class and its subclasses.<br>
-The `Parser` class provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.
+* The `Parser` class provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.
-`Parser` class is the only class in the `Parser` component that other external classes interact with.<br>
+`Parser` class is the only class in the `Parser` component that other external classes actively interact with.<br>
-On the other hand, the `ParserUtils` class provide supporting methods for `Parser` class to properly run, and `ParserErrors` class provide methods to produce custom error messages for the `Parser` component.
+* The `ParserUtils` class provide supporting methods for `Parser` class to properly run, and `ParserErrors` class provide methods to produce custom error messages for the `Parser` component.<br>
+* The subclasses of `CommandParser` then serve to parse all arguments of a user input to create an object of a specific subclass of the `Command` class.

 The general workflow of the `Parser` component is as follows:
 1. When required to parse for a command, the running `SplitLah` object will pass a String object containing